 Meeting U.S. Nuclear Non-Proliferation Treaty Commitments

-NNSA utilizes its technical expertise and capabilities to implement Nuclear Non-Proliferation Treaty (NPT) provisions relating to all three pillars of the Treaty – disarmament, nonproliferation, and peaceful uses of nuclear energy.
+NNSA applies its technical expertise and capabilities to the implementation of Nuclear Non-Proliferation Treaty (NPT) provisions relating to all three pillars of the Treaty – disarmament, nonproliferation, and the peaceful uses of nuclear energy.

 In addition to playing an important role in meeting U.S. obligations under Article VI of the NPT, NNSA works with other U.S. Government agencies to meet its International Atomic Energy Agency (IAEA) safeguards obligations.
 The U.S.-IAEA Safeguards Agreement entered into force in December 1980.
-The United States currently has approximately 300 facilities on its Eligible Facilities List.
-Since 1994, the IAEA has conducted more than 550 inspections in the United States, all at facilities containing material removed permanently from weapons programs.
+The United States currently has nearly 300 facilities on its Eligible Facilities List (EFL).
+Since the Voluntary Offer Agreement entered into force, the IAEA has conducted more than 800 inspections at facilities in the United States listed on the EFL.
+Since 1994, the United States has hosted over 600 inspections at five facilities containing material removed permanently from weapons programs.

 The U.S.-IAEA Additional Protocol (AP) entered into force on January 6, 2009.
-Under this protocol, the United States accepts all of the provisions of the Model AP, with the added inclusion of a national security exclusion.
-The United States made its initial declaration under the AP on July 3, 2009, and updates this declaration annually.
+Under this protocol, the United States accepts all of the provisions of the Model AP, with the addition of a national security exclusion.
+The United States made its initial declaration under the AP on July 3, 2009, and has transmitted an updated annual declaration to the IAEA each year since, with more than 300 activities declared in each subsequent year.
 The United States made its first report of export of Annex II items (specified equipment and non-nuclear material according to AP Article 2.a. (ix)) in May 2009, and has made regular reports each quarter thereafter.
-In each case, U.S. reports and declarations to the IAEA have met the deadlines set forth in the U.S. AP.

 NNSA also cooperates with many countries to support the implementation of international safeguards in those states.
 This cooperation is closely coordinated with the IAEA and provides partners with the capacity and expertise necessary to effectively implement these important measures, which are obligated under Article III of the NPT.
 NNSA also provides technical support to countries as they prepare to implement the AP.

-In her May 2010 address to the Review Conference (RevCon) for the NPT, Secretary of State Clinton announced a $100 million initiative to expand access to peaceful uses of nuclear energy, as called for by Article IV of the NPT.
-The initiative is focused on funding projects through the IAEA that apply nuclear applications to human health, food security, water resource management, and the development of nuclear power infrastructure.
-In support of the IAEA Peaceful Uses Initiative (PUI), the United States pledged $50 million in new funds over the FY 2010-2014 period and plans to work with other countries and donors to match that pledge amount before the next NPT RevCon in 2015.
+In her May 2010 address to the Review Conference (RevCon) for the NPT, Secretary of State Clinton announced the IAEA Peaceful Uses Initiative (PUI), to expand access to peaceful uses of nuclear energy, in support of Article IV of the NPT.
+The PUI supports IAEA projects that apply nuclear technologies to areas that include human health, food security, water resource management, and the development of nuclear power infrastructure.
+The United States provided over $50 million to the PUI since 2010.
+At the 2015 NPT RevCon, the United States announced an additional commitment of $50 million to the Initiative over the next five years.

-Over the initiative’s five years, NNSA will contribute nearly $13 million, and will focus its contributions on nuclear power infrastructure projects.
-NNSA’s Global Threat Reduction Initiative (GTRI) has funded projects to build regulatory infrastructure related to enhancing nuclear and radiological security around the world, while also supporting research efforts at facilities where threat reduction activities are active.
-NNSA’s Next Generation Safeguards Initiative (NSGI), along with the Office of Nuclear Energy (NE), has funded a broad range of projects related to IAEA efforts to improve human resource development, strengthen regulatory infrastructures, establish national training centers, and upgrade the safety of national nuclear institutions.
-The Offices of NE and Science (SC) are funding the remaining $12 million, with NE supporting projects on spent fuel performance, small and medium sized reactor development and deployment, and nuclear power infrastructure development and SC focusing largely on non-power projects.
+Over the Initiative’s first five years, DOE contributed approximately $24.4 million to the PUI.
+NNSA contributed $12.4 million of this amount to projects which focused on nuclear power infrastructure development.
+NNSA funded projects to build regulatory infrastructure related to enhancing nuclear and radiological security around the world, while also supporting research efforts at facilities where threat reduction activities are active.
+NNSA’s Next Generation Safeguards Initiative (NSGI), along with the Office of Nuclear Energy (NE), funded a broad range of projects related to IAEA efforts to improve human resource development, strengthen regulatory infrastructures, establish national training centers, and upgrade the safety of national nuclear institutions.
+The Offices of NE and Science (SC) provided $12 million of the total initial funding to PUI.
+NE funding supported projects on spent fuel performance, small and medium sized reactor development and deployment, and nuclear power infrastructure development.
+SC funding has largely focused on non-power projects.